Mubelotix/calendrier/README.md

 > XVI.
 > Tous les quatre ans, ou toutes les franciades, au jour de la révolution, il sera célébré des jeux républicains, en mémoire de la révolution française.

-The contradiction between article III and IX is resolved by prioritizing article III.
+The contradiction between article III and IX is resolved by prioritizing article III, as decided in year 79 by the Commune de Paris.
 Indeed, a year isn't exactly 365.25 days long, so Franciades will not always be 365*4+1 days long.

+Also as a reminder: Romme's WIP reform was never adopted.
+It wasn't a good idea anyway.
+This crate will never implement the reform.